 Throughout the sessions David gives you honest feedback on how you are doing.
 I have no idea how the technique works....but 9 weeks after my first session I am a changed person for the better and much more confident.

-Once the threat has gone then a branch of our nervous system calms everything back down.
-The levels of adrenaline go back to normal and we go back to functioning how we would in everyday life - until the next threat and then we are ready to spur back into action.
+Once the threat has gone then a part of our nervous system (parasympathetic) calms everything.
+The levels of adrenaline go back to normal and we return to functioning how we would in everyday life - until the next threat and then we are ready to spring into action.

 Fight or Flight